The prison of unforgiveness

 Proverbs 22:1, “A good name is rather to be chosen than great riches, and loving favour rather than silver and gold.”
 KJV

 For the third time, I am participating in the Siesta Scripture Memory Team.
 Every other year, Living Proof Ministries host a challenge for women to memorize Bible verses.
-I usually record my scriptures in a spiral notebook of index cards, but when I opened it I noticed a page was left totally blank.
+I usually record my scriptures in a spiral notebook of index cards, but when I opened it I noticed a page left blank.
 Apparently, I forgot to write down my verse, much less learn it.
 I thought I could find it if I googled my name.
 Instead, I was heartbroken when I noticed a new review.

 She was rude.
 I am glad she is gone.